-Towards the end of 2003, researchers at Microsoft published a paper on a way to analyze the structure and content of Web pages which they called VIPS, or Vision-based Page Segmentation Algorithm.
-The approach looked at visual and structural aspects of web pages and meant that a search engine could identify different parts of pages, and possibly understand that some parts could be more important and meaningful than others.
+Towards the end of 2003, researchers at Microsoft published a paper on the way to analyze the structure and content of Web pages which they called VIPS, or Vision-based Page Segmentation Algorithm.
+The approach looked at the visual and structural aspects of web pages.
+It meant that a search engine could identify different parts of pages and possibly understand that some parts could be more important and meaningful than others.

 A newly published patent application from Yahoo provides another look at how web pages could be segmented into parts and provides many heuristics, or rules, that a search engine might follow in segmenting the content of a web page, along with several examples.

 Why Would a Search Engine Use Page Segmentation?

 Analyzing the structure and content of a web page can be very useful to a search engine when finding pages relevant to search queries.
 Since search engines attempt to return pages in response to searches relevant to query terms that the searcher supplies, those terms should appear in the main content.